jonascarpay/apecs/tutorials/GoingFast.md

 ```
 Almost every `expl` function has a user-facing version, like `explGet` and `get :: Entity c -> System w (Safe c)`.
 Not all of the code is important for now.
-A store is mostly expected to do 5 things:
+A store is mostly expected to do 4 things:

 1. `explGet` takes an index (the ID of some entity) and maybe returns a component for that index.
 2. `explSet` takes an index and a component, and then stores that component somewhere.
 3. `explDestroy` removes a component for some index if it held one.
-4. `explExists` returns whether the store has a component for some index.
-5. `explMembers` yields a list of all members.
+4. `explMembers` yields a list of all members.

-All systems are expressed in terms of these functions.
+All systems are/can be expressed in terms of these functions.
 It might seem like I'm going a little far into the details here, after all, this mostly comes down to that Stores behave like maps/dictionaries/sets*, but understanding the way these functions compose is useful for understanding performance and writing your own `Stores`.

 #### Tuples